dart-lang/site-www/src/null-safety/index.md

 ## Enabling/disabling null safety {#enable-null-safety}

-Sound null safety is available in Dart 2.12 or later, and in Flutter 2.0 and later.
+You can use sound null safety in Dart 2.12 and Flutter 2.0 or later.
 Dart 3 and later will [_only_ support sound null safety][Dart 3 sound null safety tracking issue].

 <a id="constraints"></a>
 To enable sound null safety, set the